nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 3. If the packet error rate is 20% and the sender sent 40 packets, how many packets had errors?

-4. Assume you do not know how many numbers that will be in the message sequence.
-But, you know the numbers will start from 1, and will increment by 1.
+4. Assume you do not know how many numbers will be in the message sequence.
+But, you know the numbers will start from 1 and will increment by 1.
 For example, the sent message sequence may be: *S 1 2 3 4 5 6 7 8 9 10 11 12 E*.
 What happens if you lose the 'S' or 'E'?
 Which one is worse: the loss of the 'S' or the 'E' message?
 If the only message you receive is a 4, what can you say about the number of messages you lost?

-5. Assume you do not know how many numbers that will be in the message sequence.
+5. Assume you do not know how many numbers will be in the message sequence.
 And they do not follow any order.
-For example, the sent message sequence may be: *S 3 5 10 2 E*.
+For example, the sent message sequence may be *S 3 5 10 2 E*.
 What happens if you lose 'S' or 'E' messages in the sequence.
 Which one is worse: the loss of 'S' or 'E' message?
 If the only message you receive is a 5, what can you say about the number of messages you lost?

 Solutions
 ---------

 Solutions for this chapter can be found under [the GitHub Directory](/code).
-You can find example test results in [ExampleTestResults.md](ExampleTestResults.md).
+You can find the example test results in [ExampleTestResults.md](ExampleTestResults.md).

 Resources
 ---------